/æ/ raising: Before nasals

 Most American and many Canadian English speakers, at the very least, display an //æ// that is raised (tensed) and diphthongized before the front nasals //m// and //n//, such as in camp, man, ram, pan, ran, clamber, Sammy, which are otherwise lower and laxer.
 However, they fail to split the "short a" into two contrasting phonemes, which the New York, Baltimore, Philadelphia, and Yat accents do.
 A common form is what William Labov calls the "nasal system" in which //æ// is raised and tensed most severely but not necessarily exclusively before nasal consonants, regardless of whether there is a syllabic or morphemic boundary present.
 The nasal system is found in several separate and unrelated dialect regions, including the southern Midwest, Northern New Jersey, Florida, and parts of Canada, but it is most prominent, the difference between the two allophones of //æ// being the greatest and speakers with the nasal system being most concentrated, in eastern New England, including in Boston.

 More widespread among speakers of the Western United States, Canada, and the southern Midwest is a "continuous system", which also revolves around "short a" before nasal consonants but has a less-extreme raising of the tongue than the "nasal system".
 Most varieties of General American English fall under that category.
 The system resembles the nasal system in that //æ// is usually raised and tensed to /[ɛə]/ before nasals, but instead of a sharp divide between a high, tense allophone before nasals and a low, lax one before other consonants, allophones of //æ// occupy a continuum of varying degrees of height and tenseness between both extremes, with a variety of phonetic and phonological factors interacting (sometimes differently in different dialects) to determine the height and tenseness of any particular example of //æ//.

 The pattern most characteristic of Southern American English does not use //æ// raising at all but uses what has been called the "Southern drawl" instead, with //æ// becoming in essence a triphthong /[æjə]/.
 However, many speakers from the South still use the nasal //æ//-raising system described above, particularly in Charleston, Atlanta, and Florida.
 Also, some speakers from the New Orleans area have been reported to have a system that is very similar to the phonemic split of New York.

 Before //ɡ, ŋ//

 For speakers in much of Canada and in the North-Central and the Northwestern United States, a following //ɡ// (as in magazine, rag, bags, etc.) or //ŋ// (as in bang, pang, gangster, angler, etc.) tenses an //æ// as much as or more than a following nasal does.
-In Wisconsin, Minnesota, and Central Canada, a merger of //æ// with //eɪ// before //ɡ// has been reported, making, for example, haggle and Hegel homonyms.
+In Wisconsin, Minnesota, and Central Canada, a merger of //æ// with //eɪ// before //ɡ// has been reported, making, for example, haggle and Hegel homophones.